nightBaker/nightBaker.github.io/_posts/2019-09-26-asp-routing.md

 Check it out.
 It should be still working.

 But what about Calculator controller.
 Let's changed it to real calculator.
-First of all , I want add action sum, which should return sum of two numbers.
+First of all , I want add action `sum`, which should return sum of two numbers.

 ```csharp
 public class CalculatorController : Controller